Controlled specificity and high affinity

 A tunable 100% in vitro selection process

 The generation of Nanofitins® consists in identifying the best ligands amongst the vast library of variants.
-Thanks to in vitro selection with Ribosome Display technology, sublibraries of up to 10E14 ligands are screened with many parameters to tune specificity on the target(s): targeting common epitopes of different antigens (such as human/mouse cross-species binding) or forcing the competition with a ligand, particularly relevant to inhibiting a ligand/receptor interaction.
+Libraries are screened with many parameters to tune specificity on the target(s): targeting common epitopes of different antigens (such as human/mouse cross-species binding) or forcing the competition with a ligand, particularly relevant to inhibiting a ligand/receptor interaction.
 This process is amenable to toxic targets, or non-immunogenic epitopes.

 - Circulating antigens: peptides, proteins…

 - Complex entities: virus-like particles, bacteria, whole cells…